 Joseph Marcus is a lawyer in Hicks Morley’s Toronto office.
 His practice includes providing strategic advice and representation to public and private sector employers on a wide range of labour relations and employment law issues.

 Prior to joining Hicks Morley, Joseph was a litigation associate in the Toronto office of a national, full-service law firm.
-He also served as a senior policy advisor to Ontario’s Minister of Education, advising on policy development, labour relations and public sector governance.
+He also served as a senior advisor to Ontario’s Minister of Education, advising on policy development, labour relations and public sector governance.

 During law school, Joseph was a senior editor on the Osgoode Hall Law Journal and received several awards for academic achievement, including the JSD Tory Research and Writing Award, the McCarthy Tetrault Law Journal Prize, and the Charles Edward Woodrow Award.